-College Reportable Assessments: SAT and ACT.
+College Reportable Assessments: CLT, SAT, and ACT.
 Colleges use scores from these tests for admission decisions and merit-based scholarships.
-DAOF will administer either the SAT or the ACT as determined by the district.
+DAOF will administer either the CLT, SAT or the ACT as determined by the school and the district.
 Detailed information will be shared as the school finalizes the administration of this test.